SBroecker/symile-mimic-gcs/README.md

+**Note**: This is a copy of the code from the PhysioNet dataset [Symile-MIMIC](https://doi.org/10.13026/3vvj-s428) with minor changes to allow you to read CXR data from Google Cloud Storage (GCS) instead of locally.
+See the page for [MIMIC-CXR-JPG](https://physionet.org/content/mimic-cxr-jpg/2.0.0/) to learn how to get access to the appropriate GCS bucket.
+You will need access to that bucket and be [authenticated](https://cloud.google.com/docs/authentication/gcloud) to your Google account for the code below to work.

 # Symile-MIMIC

 In this section, we describe how to generate Symile-MIMIC, a clinical dataset comprised of chest X-rays (CXRs), electrocardiograms (ECGs), and blood labs from the MIMIC-IV and MIMIC-CXR datasets.